Sunday, August 2, 2020

 Diagnosis of Tuberculosis

-At one time TB was causing havoc in Europe 1 in every 7 deaths were due to TB.
-TB began to spread to the newly colonized counties in Africa and the Americas by the Europeans.
-It is now a disease of the poor counties of South Asia, Africa and Western Pacific counties.
+At one time, TB was causing havoc in Europe; 1 in every 7 deaths was due to TB.
+TB began to spread to the newly colonized countries in Africa and the Americas by the Europeans.
+It is now a disease of the poor countries of South Asia, Africa and the Western Pacific countries.

-The World Health Organization (WHO) declare TB to be a Global Heath Emergency (GHE) in 1993.
-It is estimated 1.45 million people died from TB and 10 million new cases appeared in 2018.
-With help from WHO and several NOGs, the mortality rates began to decline.
-Since this covid -19 pandemic broke out concerns are expressed that the fight to contain TB will fall behind and there will be a resurgence of TB cases and deaths.
+The World Health Organization (WHO) declared TB to be a Global Health Emergency (GHE) in 1993.
+It is estimated that 1.45 million people died from TB, and 10 million new cases appeared in 2018.
+With help from the WHO and several NOGs, the mortality rates began to decline.
+Since this COVID-19 pandemic broke out, concerns are expressed that the fight to contain TB will fall behind and there will be a resurgence of TB cases and deaths.

 History of progress in detecting TB.